CorrelAid/pystatis/README.md

 1. Install [miniforge](https://github.com/conda-forge/miniforge).
 2. Create a new virtual environment using `conda`: Run `conda create -n pystatis python=3.11`.
 You can choose another Python version as long as it is supported by this package, see the pyproject.toml for supported Python versions.
-3. Install [poetry](https://python-poetry.org/docs/) inside your conda environment: Run `conda install poetry`.
+3. Install [uv](https://github.com/astral-sh/uv) with `pip install uv`.
 4. Clone the repository via git.
 5. Change into the project root directory.
-6. Run `poetry install` to install all dependencies into the current conda environment (run `poetry env info` to see the details of the current environment).
-Run `poetry install --with dev` to receive all additional developer dependencies. `poetry` has installed all dependencies for you, as well as the package `pystatis` itself.
+6. Run `uv sync` to install all dependencies.
+Run `uv sync --group dev` to receive all additional developer dependencies.
-7. Install pre-commit: Run `poetry run pre-commit install`.
+7. Install pre-commit: Run `uv run pre-commit install`.
 This will activate the pre-commit hooks that will run prior every commit to ensure code quality.

 ### Workflow